Theonimfi/Bert-based-preprocessing-techniques-acceleration/README.md

 ***Note**: the first time you will run the code, you will be ask to authenticate your account in order to be able to save the results in your google sheet.*

+### Analysis

+You can also reproduce the tables and the heatmaps shown in the paper by running results_analysis.ipynb code in your colab account.